iTwin/itwinjs-core/docs/learning/NativeApps.md

 ## Automatic Updates

-Native applications are installed on a single computer and are granted permissions to perform local operations by the owner of that computer at install time.
+Native applications are installed on a computer and are granted permissions to perform local operations by the owner of that computer.
 One essential permission that must be granted is the ability to *continuously* refresh the application itself as and when required.
-In other words native applications, by design, are installed *once* and kept up-to-date *forever*.
+In other words, native applications, by design, are installed *once* and kept up-to-date *forever*.
 [Visual Studio Code](https://code.visualstudio.com/) is a good example to follow.

 This eliminates many issues associated with desktop applications and sometimes listed as a virtue of web/cloud-based applications; worrying about old versions continuing to create problems after issues are fixed.
 It also facilitates the fast paced build-measure-learn-refine software development cadence that web developers take for granted.